Danny024/CPV2024/README.md

 <br>
 <br>

-I would be updating the code base within the time frame of 1 month.
+I would be updating the code base within the time frame of 2 month.
 😃

 <br>

 Keep your fingers crossed. 🤞

+Projects to be Carried Out.
+1. A robust ROS WRAPPPER for yolov9 and yolov10 algorithm in C++  ()
+2. A robust ROS wrapper for autodistil2 and florence-2 algortithm to enhance ontology for image-text in ROBOTICS application
+3. A robust ROS WRAPPER for the FASTSAM algorithm ..
+4. A robust ROS and ROS2 wrapper for the 3D Gaussian algorithm ...